TownyAdvanced/TownyResources/README.md

   > Resources:
   <br> > Daily Production: 64 Oak Log 32 Coal, 32 Emerald
   <br> > Available For Collection: 128 Oak Log 64 Coal, 64 Emerald
-###### Daily Production                                                                      >
+###### Daily Production
 - If a town belongs to, or is occupied by, a nation, then 50% of the town production is diverted to the nation.
 ###### Collecting Nation Resources
 - To collect nation resources, as a king/assistant/treasurer, enter your capital and run `/tr nationcollect`
 - The available resources will then be dropped at your position.
-### Player Block-Breaking Limits
+### Player Extraction Limits
 ###### Limits per Material
-- Block-breaking is limited per material.
+- Extraction is limited per material.
 - Example: If a player hits their daily limit for Wheat, they can still continue to extract other crops such as Potatoes, Carrots, Melons etc. (*historical note: in medieval times, farmers had to plant different crops just to survive*).
 ###### Limits per Day
-- Block-breaking is limited per day.
+- Extraction is limited per day.
-- The block-breaking records of all players are reset at Towny New Day.
+- The extraction records of all players are reset at Towny New Day.
 ###### Information
-- When a player hits their daily block-breaking limit for a particular material, they will see an information bar message.
+- When a player hits their daily extraction limit for a particular material, they will see an information bar message.
 Example:
   > Blah
                                                                                                                                       >
 ## F.A.Q: